Dudley and Jaqueline Laufman

 Dudley and Jaqueline have recorded music which is available from Dudley himself, including Where'd You Get Them Great Chunes, with Dudley and Jaueline Laufman and the Sugar River String Band (CD released October 2006).
 Check their website.

-Dances Dudley and Jaqueline have taught include Big Circles, Birdie in the Cage, Brandy, Contras, Crooked Stovepipe, Grand March, Grande Salute, Hinky Dinky, Old Cotillionb, La Bastringue, Lancer's Reel, Low Backed Car, Marching Through Georgia, Paul Jones, Polkas, Portland Fancy, Rye Waltz, Sir Roger de Coverly, Squares, Virginia Reel, Waltzes, and Wedding Reel.
+Dances Dudley and Jaqueline have taught include Big Circles, Birdie in the Cage, Brandy, Chimes of Dunkirk, Contras, Crooked Stovepipe, Fallen Leaves, Grand March, Grande Salute, Hinky Dinky, Old Cotillionb, La Bastringue, Lancer's Reel, Low Backed Car, Marching Through Georgia, Morgan Magan 2, Mozart, Paul Jones, Polkas, Portland Fancy, Rye Waltz, Sir Roger de Coverly, Squares, Virginia Reel, Waltzes, and Wedding Reel.